BCAAs Stimulate Protein Synthesis

 Leucine, valine, and isoleucine amino acids account for up to 33 percent of muscle tissue.
 Leucine, in particular, is responsible for stimulating protein synthesis and it is better at it than what typical protein can do.
 Without BCAAs, protein synthesis would be impossible, as the process relies on the synthesis of cellular machinery.

 With minimal additives, you do not have to worry about packing on the pounds.
-A good BCAA powder should contain low amounts of added sugar and only have around 10-30 calories per serving.
+A good BCAA powder should contain low amounts of added sugar, and it should also only have around 10-30 calories per serving.

-It can be difficult to find a high-quality protein products that is suitable for vegans.
-Often times, you will find BCAA's are sourced from leftover parts of animals like feathers and fur.
+It can be difficult to find a high-quality protein products that are suitable for vegans.
+Often times, you will find BCAAs are sourced from leftover parts of animals like feathers and fur.
 In some cases, they may even contain allergens or artificial colors and sweeteners.
-All-natural vegan BCAA's is derived from non-GMO plants, like corn, and produced by trusted non-GMO farms.
+Natural vegan BCAAs are derived from non-GMO plants, like corn, and are produced by trusted non-GMO farms.